 30.8. other statutory rights.

-31. You can send your request for access, rectification, or objection to data processing via email to: firstname.lastname@example.org.
-The person submitting the request must clearly indicate their full name and add a copy of their identity document or sign the request electronically.
+31. You can send your request for access, rectification, or objection to data processing via email to: email@example.com.
+The person submitting the request must clearly indicate their full name and sign the request with a qualified electronic signature.

 32. Paysera is not responsible for the protection of the Client's privacy on websites of third parties, even if such websites are accessed by the client through links provided on this website.
 Paysera recommends to learn the privacy policies of each website that does not belong to Paysera.